Get

 Training

-Great Danes are smart like Kangals are, so they take well to training.
+Great Danes are smart like Kangals and take well to training.
 However, they can get bored easily so training should be exciting and positive for the best results.
-Like with Kangals and every other dog breed, Great Danes should start obedience training early while still puppies.
-This breed’s eagerness to please usually correlates to a quick training process.
-Agility and hunting training are other endeavors that this breed would excel at.
+Great Danes should start obedience training early while they’re puppies.
+Their eagerness to please usually correlates to a quick training process.
+Agility and hunting training are other endeavors that the Great Dane excels at.

 harlequin great dane dog standing outdoors